gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 ## Todo

-- [ ] Move SVG render of Hex into Hex
 - [ ] Parse terrain labels and set Hex backgrounds accordingly
 - [ ] Support Paths
 - [ ] Render coordinates in each hex